stephenfdistilled/Documents/OPA/CreateOpaForm.md

 ## Story
-User should be able to fill in Online Pre Application Form (OPA) to check if they ready to apply for a mortgage.
+A User should be able to create a new Online Pre Application Form (OPA) for the first time.

 ## Task Scope & Description
 * To create required pages and input fields for OPA form.